-In addition, it has been proven that physical activity can protect people from depression and anxiety as it leads to chemical changes in the brain that can have a positive impact on the mood.
+Physical activity has been proven to protect people from depression and anxiety as it leads to chemical changes in the brain that can have a positive impact on the mood.
 It has also been shown that physical activity can result in a sense of greater self-esteem, self-control and the ability to take on the challenge.

 What are the Benefits of Physical Activity?

 Apart from better physical fitness, below are some of the mental benefits of physical exercise:

 - Reduced stress, tension, and mental fatigue